realA10001986/Time-Circuits-Display/README.md

 "Time cycling" is a kind of decorative mode in which the device cycles through a list of pre-programmed *destination* and *last time departed* times.
 These pre-programmed times match the dates/times of all time-travels that take place in the three movies.

-Time-cycling is enabled by setting the "Time-cycling Interval" in the Config Portal or the [keypad menu](#how-to-select-the-time-cycling-interval) to a non-zero value.
+Time-cycling is enabled by setting the **_Time-cycling Interval_** in the Config Portal or the [keypad menu](#how-to-select-the-time-cycling-interval) to a non-zero value.
 The device will then cycle through named list every 5th, 10th, 15th, 30th or 60th minute.

 Time-cycling will, if enabled, change the *Destination* and *Last Time Departed* displays regardless of the times already displayed, for instance as a result from an earlier time travel.
 Triggering a time-travel will, however, pause time-cycling for 30 minutes.